meta-toolkit/meta/analyzers-filters-tutorial.md

 {% endhighlight %}

 MeTA provides many different classes to support building filter chains.
-Please look at the api documentation for more information.
+Please look at the API documentation for more information.
 In particular, the [`analyzers::tokenizers` namespace](doxygen/namespacemeta_1_1analyzers_1_1tokenizers.html) and the [`analyzers::filters`